 It seems to me that Paul was constantly in trouble about things he said or did.
 No matter which way he inclined, he would be criticized.
-The fact that he received no compensation for his work in Corinth caused some people to question it. he had received However, if compensation, other people would have questioned it as well.
-Paul, however, did not hesitate to mention the problems in the congregation by name.
-Paul was not a man to scare easily, but these things truly frightened him: strife, jealousy, uncontrollability, selfishness, slander, gossip, arrogance and disorderliness.
-So impurity, prostitution dissoluteness.
+The fact that he received no compensation for his work in Corinth caused some people to question it.
+However, if he had received compensation, other people would have questioned it as well.
+Paul, however, did not he sitate to mention the problems in the congregation by name.
+Paul was not a man to scare easily, but these things truly him: strife, jealousy, frightened uncontrollability, selfishness, slander, gossip, arrogance and disorderliness.
+So is impurity, prostitution and dissoluteness.
 These bad things of which he writes in verse 20 occurred in the congregation, and it frightened Paul immensely.
 Woe to the poor minister who would dare to say such things today about his congregation.
 And yet these things occur daily in the church.
 But if you talk about it, then you're in trouble, because then you are saying so-called blasphemous things about the congregation!